 The icosahedron is a convex solid and consists of 20 equilateral triangles.
-The original triangle faces of this icosahedron will be triangulated, the edges and midpoints then projected onto the circumscribed sphere, the sphere of the earth.
+The earth is represented by a perfect sphere that circumscribes the icosahedron.
+The original triangle faces of this icosahedron projected on the circumscribed sphere will be triangulated by great circles.
+Five triangles meet at the original icosahedron vertices, six at any other vertices.
+The resulting grid is therefore irregular.
 This irregular grid will be optimzed by some so-called "spring dynamics".
-The exact procedure of the grid generation is a bit different, but will be discussed in more detail later.
 The ICON model entirely relies on a calculation of all gradients in "gridpoint space" meaning that all derivatives occurring in the dynamics equations are approximated directly on the "icosahedral" grid.
-Why this paradigm change from spectral models like the predecessor ECHAM of ICON to pure gridpoint models?
-There are several reasons - numerical ones and computational ones.
+Why do we perform this paradigm change from spectral models like the predecessor ECHAM to pure gridpoint models like ICON?
+There are several reasons numerical ones and computational ones.
 The biggest numerical advantage of the new grid is the absence of the singularities of a longitude-latitude grid at the poles.
 Generally, the distance between gridpoints of the ICON grid does not depend so much on the position on the globe as for longitude-latitude grids.
 Computationally, the recent development of massive parallel computers favors high resolution models with many gridpoints although the approximation of derivatives is numerically tricky.
+On the other hand, spectral models need permanent transformation from grid point space to spectral space and vice versa that also becomes numerically demanding when the resolution becomes really high (of the order of kilometres).

-ICON is written in FORTRAN90 (with some small parts in C) and consists of a parallel code including elements of vectorization.
-The atmospheric part uses equations appropriate for the description of nonhydrostatic flow and "physics" equations that describe turbulent and cloud processes on various levels of accuracy: Equations for the "Large Eddy Model" (LEM), "Numerical Weather Prediction" (NWP), and ECHAM physics which is particularly suited for climate simulations.
+ICON is mainly written in FORTRAN90 with some small parts in C and consists of a parallel code including elements of vectorization.
+The atmospheric part uses equations appropriate for the description of nonhydrostatic flow and "physics" equations that describe turbulent and cloud processes on various levels of detail: Equations for the "Large Eddy Model" (LEM), "Numerical Weather Prediction" (NWP), and "ECHAM" physics also referred to as "Max Planck Institute physics" which is particularly suited for climate simulations.